lupyuen/lupyuen.github.io/src/rewind.md

 [(__Expect Script__ shall validate the QEMU Output)](TODO)

-Our script above is called by __build_nuttx__.
-Which will wrap the output neatly in the Log Format that __NuttX Dashboard__ expects: [rewind-commit.sh](https://github.com/lupyuen/nuttx-build-farm/blob/main/rewind-commit.sh)
+The script above is called by __build_nuttx__ below.
+Which will wrap the output in the Log Format that __NuttX Dashboard__ expects: [rewind-commit.sh](https://github.com/lupyuen/nuttx-build-farm/blob/main/rewind-commit.sh)

 ```bash
 ## Build and Test One Commit